infantej2/Peep-Editor-Blockchain/README.md

 # Peep-Editor-Blockchain-Project
-C program that implements a peep editor and creates a peep ledger using a
+C program that implements a peep editor and creates a peep ledger